 207.622.0851 x4 ● email@example.com

 Kathy joined the staff of the Maine Women’s Policy Center in 2012, and oversees program, outreach, fundraising, and communications efforts.
-She has organized two iterations of the Maine Women’s Summit on Economic Security, developed training materials and programs for advocates and partner organizations, helped coordinate press conferences and rallies on key issues affecting women in Maine, co-chairs the Alliance for Maine Women, and helps engage the public, the media, and elected leaders on issues involving violence, discrimination, health care, and economic security.
+She has organized three iterations of the Maine Women’s Summit on Economic Security, developed training materials and programs for advocates and partner organizations, helped coordinate press conferences and rallies on key issues affecting women in Maine, co-chairs the Alliance for Maine Women, and helps engage the public, the media, and elected leaders on issues involving violence, discrimination, health care, and economic security.
 She represents MWPC at the Maine Immigrants’ Rights Coalition and supports its ongoing communication efforts on a wide range of issues impacting the immigrant community.

 Kathy serves on the board of Emerge Maine and is a 2010 graduate of the program.
 She has been a part of many leadership and training programs such as the Sigma Class of the ICL Leadership Intensive.
 Additionally, she has volunteered on several ballot initiative campaigns, including the effort to reinstate same-day voter registration.
 She was a trainer for the Speakers Bureau for Marriage Equality in 2012 and served as the team leader for the York County team.
 Kathy is passionate about making feminist organizations and advocacy inclusive for all women and raising up the voices of the most vulnerable in our work toward a truly equitable future.